Destiny (Star Trek: Deep Space Nine): Production

 The episode concept was pitched by David S. Cohen and Martin A. Winer.
 The original idea involved Starfleet being uncomfortable with Sisko being seen as a religious figure by the Bajorans and deciding he needs to be relieved from his post.
 A prophecy gives them the chance to prove that Sisko is not the Emissary, but everything he does only serves to fulfil the prophecy.

 Tracy Scoggins plays the Cardassian Scientist Gilora.
 Scoggins had such a good time making this episode that, during breaks in filming, she took to wandering around the Paramount lot in full makeup taking the opportunity to scare schoolchildren on buses, to the extent that the security called the DS9 set, and asked them to "do something about keeping your aliens contained over there?"
 Scoggins later became better known for her role as Captain Elizabeth Lochley in Babylon 5.

 Erick Avari plays Vedek Yarka, previously appeared in the Star Trek: The Next Generation episode "Unification".
 He later became known for his role in the film Stargate and the television series.
-Avari noted the long working days and his tendency to giggle when tired, but he said he had such a great time laughing with makeup artist Nina Craft that he was able to keep a straight face when it came time to deliver his doom and gloom prophecies.
+Avari noted the long working days and his tendency to giggle when tired, but he said he had such a great time laughing with makeup artist Nina Kraft that he was able to keep a straight face when it came time to deliver his doom and gloom prophecies.

 Reception

 Zack Handlen of The A.V.
 Club was skeptical of the episode saying: "Prophecy is a lousy way to tell a story" but optimistic that the show would "find some interesting things to say about all of this".
 He is glad the episode wasn't over-dramatic but found it "curiously low stakes" and lacks suspense.
-Tor.com gave it 5 out of 10.
+Tor.com gave it five out of ten.